NMAA06052U Topics in Life Insurance (Liv2)

 At the end of the course the student is expected to have:

-Knowledge about term structure theory, surplus and bonus, market reserves in life insurance, unit-link insurance, and utility theory
+Knowledge about life insurance models involving financial risk, term structure theory, surplus and bonus, market reserves in life insurance, cash dividends and unit-link insurance.

-Competences in; defining and relating concepts within bond markets theory as the forward rate, zero coupon bonds and the short rate; defining and analysing classic one-factor interest rate and forward rate models; defining and relating different versions of market values of cashflows within a general bond market; discussing the influenze a stock market has on the market values; analysing elementary unit-link products and relating these to insurance and bonus; utility theory
+Competences in; defining payment streams in financial insurance models; specializing the general models to concrete insurance contracts involving both diversifiable and financial risks; defining hedging schemes; defining and relating different versions of market values of cashflows within a general bond market; discussing the influenze a stock market has on the market values; analysing elementary unit-link products and relating these to insurance and bonus; utility theory.

 - 7,5 ECTS